janus926/reduler/README.md

 ## reduler.worker(callback)
 The worker can be invoked from a process other than the one calling reduler.run().
-The callback gets three arguments `(id, task, args)`, where the task and args are the ones from reduler.add().
+The callback gets three arguments `(id, name, args)`, where name and args are the ones from reduler.add().